cinnData/PythonBootcamp/Cheatsheets/[PYC-03] Cheatsheet - NumPy.md

 * `np.transpose()`: the same as the method `.transpose()`.

-* `np.unique(ar, return_counts=False)`: returns the sorted (ascending) unique terms of the array specified by the parameter `ar`.
-With `returns_counts=True` (not the default), it returns also an array containing the number of occurrences of every unique value.
+* `np.unique(arr, return_counts=False)`: returns the sorted (ascending) unique terms of the array specified by the parameter `ar`.
+With the keyword argument `returns_counts=True` (not the default), it returns also an array containing the number of occurrences of every unique value.
 It has other parameters whose default you will never change.

 * `np.vectorize()`: vectorizes a function, so it can take vector-like objects, such as lists or 1D arrays, as arguments.
-Irrespective of the type of those objects, it always return a NumPy array.
+Irrespective of the type of those objects, a vectorized function always returns a NumPy array.